aws-samples/serverless-patterns/transfer-lambda/README.md

 ## Cleanup

-1. Navigate to Cloudformation Console, Click on stacks and locate the stack was created with this pattern and select it.
+1. Navigate to the Cloudformation Console, click on stacks and locate the stack was created with this pattern and select it.
 1. Navigate to the Resources tab within your stack and copy the S3 Bucket Physical ID and use it in the following command in your terminal to empty the S3 Bucket:
     ```bash
-    aws s3 rm s3://sftp-server-192828077733-us-east-1-bucket  --recursive
+    aws s3 rm s3://s3-bucket --recursive
     ```
 1. Delete the stack
     ```bash